 ESI has contributed to dogs successes in search and rescue, service, obedience training, tracking and more.
 Pet dogs benefit from this stimulation, improving their confidence and stability.
 Dogs that are taught and engage in scenting have a more optimistic attitude towards life and withthat, fewer behaviour problems.

 PUPPY CULTURE BREEDER

 We raise our puppies using the Puppy Culture method.
 This program explores in detail the critical early periods of development that each puppy goes through as well as what we can do as the breeder, to increase the odds of raising a happy, socially successful, and trainable dog.
 Puppies' brains are like sponges, that absorb and process information much faster than an older dog at this young age.
 They reach different milestones almost weekly, for the first few months of their lives.
+Our puppies are born inside our home and are handled daily by different family members.
 Each week we take actions and steps to help puppies reach their full potential.
 Puppies have very little fear during their first few weeks, making them very curious to new experiences.
 We introduce various objects, noises and experiences that they may encounter during their lifetime, in a positive way to teach them to approach new things with curiosity rather than fear.
 We introduce enrichment items at the appropriate time, as well as work with each puppy on startle and recovery reflex.
 Our puppies are well socialised with humans of all ages, as well as other dogs.
 We also begin our puppies on crate and toilet training before they leave for their new homes.